JuliaActors/Actors.jl/docs/src/tutorial/tabletennis.md

 In order to get reproducible results we initialize our random generator on each thread and assign threads to  players.

 The print server `prn` gets an anonymous function as behavior.
-The two players `ping` and `pong` get the print server's link as acquaintance.
-We start the game by sending `ping` the `:serve` command and the address of `pong`:
+The two players `ping` and `pong` get the print server's link as acquaintance and - for illustration - are started on different threads.
+We start the game by sending `ping` a `Serve` message with the address of `pong`.

 ```julia
 @threads for i in 1:nthreads()